EarthZetaOrg/solana-meme-sniper-bot/README.md

 - `CHECK_IF_MINT_IS_RENOUNCED=`: Set this to true or false to check if mint is renounced.
 - `COMMITMENT_LEVEL=`: Set the commitment level.
 - `ORIGIN_URL=`: The frontend URL for allowing CORS.

+## Conclusion

+This Solana Meme Sniper Bot provides a powerful toolset for automated trading on the Solana blockchain, specifically optimized for meme tokens on Raydium.
+By following the configuration guide and understanding the key features, you can effectively:

+- Monitor and snipe new token listings
+- Execute automated trades based on custom parameters
+- Manage your portfolio with built-in safety features
+- Optimize gas fees and transaction timing

+Remember to:
+- Always test with small amounts first
+- Keep your private keys secure
+- Monitor the bot's performance regularly
+- Stay updated with the latest releases

+For support, feature requests, or bug reports, please open an issue on the GitHub repository.

+**Disclaimer**: Trading cryptocurrencies carries inherent risks.
+This bot is provided as-is, and users should exercise caution and conduct their own research before trading.